-Periodontal diseases are caused by bacterial plaque, a sticky film that continuously forms around the teeth.
-The accumulation of bacterial plaque around the teeth can advance beneath the gum tissue.
-When bacterial plaque settles over time, it hardens into dental calculus, known as tartar.
+Periodontal diseases are caused by plaque, a sticky film cause by germs, which continuously forms around the teeth.
+The accumulation of plaque around the teeth can advance beneath the gum tissue.
+When plaque settles over time, it hardens into dental calculus, known as tartar.
 In a healthy mouth, the gum tissues and bone fit snugly around the teeth; however, when periodontal disease is manifested, the bone and gum tissues become damaged and form pockets around the teeth.
-As time progresses, these pockets become deeper, which enables bacterial plaque to settle and thrive.
-Bacterial plaque can be removed through daily brushing, flossing and routine dental cleanings, all of which can help stem the risk of gum disease.
+As time progresses, these pockets become deeper, which enables plaque to settle and thrive.
+Plaque can be removed through daily brushing, flossing and routine dental cleanings, all of which can help stem the risk of gum disease.

 Periodontal diseases can be painless; therefore, it is important for you to be aware of any of the following symptoms: